haopingfan/quick_random_records/README.md

 This strategy is fast because:

 (1) Instead of plucking all id in the table, it selects id bewteen min_id and max_id.
-    Then make complements if any missing records (id between min_id and max_id, but not the id that are already selected).
+    Then make further query to make complement if there is not enough valid records in the previous query.
+    (PS: it won't select the duplicate records.)

-(2) It selects 1.05 times more records than the required you specify.
+(2) It selects 1.05 times more records per query than your require.
 So that it doesn't need to perform further query to
- make complements for missing records.
-And of course, it will truncate to required number of records before method return.
+ make complements for insufficient valid records.
+And of course, it will return the number of records you require.

- You can configure your own multiply, which is 1.05 by default, to trade off between the safety and the performance.
+ You can configure your own multiply factor, which is 1.05 by default.

  ```ruby
  # select 1.1 times more than required, that is 110 in this case.
  # And it will truncate to 100 before method return.